Income

 How to Withdraw Tax-Efficiently Throughout Retirement

 Two things are certain in life: death and taxes.
 And retiring doesn’t exempt you from either of those events.
-If you withdraw strategically, though, you can potentially reduce your tax impact.
+If you withdraw strategically, you can reduce your tax impact.

 Table of Contents